kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 Beta

-- [] Tracing 100% of requests does not break scalability tests (this does not necessarily mean trace backends can handle all the data).
+- [X] Tracing 100% of requests does not break scalability tests (this does not necessarily mean trace backends can handle all the data).
+  - Verified in a manual run: https://github.com/kubernetes/kubernetes/pull/113695#issuecomment-1307665358.
+This is not part of periodic tests, although it may be useful for debugging with a low sampling rate in the future.
 - [X] OpenTelemetry reaches GA
-- [] Publish examples of how to use the OT Collector with kubernetes
+- [X] Publish examples of how to use the OT Collector with kubernetes
 - [X] Allow time for feedback
-- [] Revisit the format used to export spans.
+- [X] Revisit the format used to export spans.
-- [] Parity with the old text-based Traces
+- [X] Parity with the old text-based Traces

 GA

+- [ ] Publish guidelines for kubernetes components on when and how to add tracing to a component.
+- [ ] Graduate the TracingConfiguration component config to v1.
+- [ ] Define and document stability guarantees for trace instrumentation.
+- [ ] Add support for On-Demand trace collection as described above.

 ### Upgrade / Downgrade Strategy